rtan265/positive-vibes/README.md

 # moodbook
 This is an application that has a functional backend and database.
-The frontend is deployed on (netlify)[https://compassionate-noether-3ad928.netlify.app/] and the backend is deployed on (heroku)[https://moodbook-backend.herokuapp.com/].
-The database is hosted on (MongoDb Atlas)[https://www.mongodb.com/cloud/atlas]
+The frontend is deployed on [netlify](https://compassionate-noether-3ad928.netlify.app/) and the backend is deployed on [Heroku](https://moodbook-backend.herokuapp.com/).
+The database is hosted on [MongoDb Atlas](https://www.mongodb.com/cloud/atlas).

 # Motivation
 At the conclusion of Create Camp 2020, I wanted to further develop my full stack development skills.
 So I decided to build a project based on a bootcamp that Summer of Tech hosted!
 I wanted to learn how to deploy to different websites, as well as deploying a working frontend and backend, as well as a database.